 July 2017, KGS submitted the final report on Evaluating Alternatives to Increase the Water Available to Water Rights in the Lower Republican River Basin Scenarios.

-The stakeholder group determined in consensus that $2.5 million of the original $3.5 million from the Republican River Water Conservation Projects-Nebraska Moneys Fund should be used for projects within the Kansas Bostwick Irrigation District (KBID) and $1 million should be used for projects which are not part of the KBID system.
+The stakeholder group representing multiple interests within the Lower Republican came to consensus that $2.5 million of the original $3.5 million from the Republican River Water Conservation Projects-Nebraska Moneys Fund should be used for projects within the Kansas Bostwick Irrigation District (KBID) and $1 million should be used for projects which are not part of the KBID system.

 To learn the history of the Lower Republican River Compact and the reason for entering into the Reservoir Feasibility Study, visit the interactive map to the left.